 Most people who become ill with the novel coronavirus (COVID-19) will experience mild symptoms and can recover fully at home, according to the Centers for Disease Control and Prevention (CDC).

-If you’re experiencing mild COVID-19 symptoms, we recommend you complete the free COVID-19 screening questionnaire available inside MyBSWHealth and call your doctor.
+If you’re experiencing mild COVID-19 symptoms, contact your primary care physician or set up an eVisit or video visit.
 Unless your doctor recommends otherwise, stay home to help minimize the spread of the virus.
 However, if you have an underlying medical condition, your doctor may recommend a different approach to your care.

 If your symptoms are mild and your doctor recommends isolating at home, follow these guidelines for recovery:

 - Drink lots of water and get plenty of rest.

 - Manage your symptoms with over-the-counter medications.
 Over-the-counter cough medications work well to suppress a cough, decongestants can help with congestion and acetaminophen can help with aches.

 - Avoid drinking alcohol and heavy exercise, as these activities may worsen your symptoms.

 - Stay home and at least 6 feet away from everyone else.